 According to the American Academy of Ophthalmology, roughly 25.7 million American adults above the age of 40 have developed cataracts.
-As such, it isn’t too surprising that cataract surgery is one of the most common elective procedures performed in the United States.
+As such, it isn’t too surprising that cataract surgery in Los Angeles is one of the most common elective procedures performed in the United States.

 Take note, however, that you need not immediately choose to go through cataract surgery as soon as the condition is diagnosed.
 An early-stage cataract will often have very minimal impact on your vision, which is why many people are shocked when they are told they have a cataract.
 As such, those who are not comfortable getting cataract surgery at the moment or those who would like to wait for better medical insurance terms that will cover the procedure may do either with minimal risk.

 Over time, though, the cataract may grow larger and will eventually need to be removed.
-The key here is knowing when you should schedule cataract surgery in Los Angeles.
+The key here is knowing when you should schedule cataract surgery.
 With that in mind, here are a few warning signs that indicate a need to see a cataract surgeon: